Francisco Acuña

-Francisco Javier Acuña Víctor (born 19 January 1988) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Sonora.
+Francisco Javier Acuña Víctor (born 19 January 1988) is a former Mexican professional footballer who played as a midfielder.

 Club career

 UANL

 Acuña developed with the youth squads of Tigres UANL.
 In 2008, he made his debut with the reserves in the Primera División A, making eight appearances that season.
 He later made his Mexican Primera División debut for UANL on 19 October 2008 as a substitute in a 4–1 win over Monterrey, and scored his first professional goal in the 90th minute of the same match.
 He also made two appearances for UANL in the 2009 InterLiga.

 In the 2009–10 season, Acuña made ten league appearances, scoring two goals.
 The following year, he played his first full season of professional football, making 27 league appearances and scoring four goals.
 He also appeared in the second leg of UANL's Clausura Liguilla series against Guadalajara.

 In the 2011–12 season, Acuña saw a sharp reduction in playing time, making only seven league appearances and two in the Copa Libertadores, as well as one appearance in the Apertura Liguilla against Pachuca.
 In the first half of the 2012–13 season, he made two league appearances and two appearances in CONCACAF Champions League before being loaned out until the end of the season.